jeremyreeder/thesafehouse.info/faq.md

 ## What do you do when you're not cracking safes?
 Well, I wish I were riding a [sexy Italian sport-bike][sexy-bike], but I'm between motorcycles at the moment.
 Meanwhile, I cook [tasty Danish grub][tasty-grub].

-And sometimes I play a sweet electric guitar with cool custom pick-up wiring.
+Sometimes I play a sweet electric guitar with cool custom pick-up wiring.
 I'm better at the wiring than I am at the playing.
 But anyway, here's some instrumental music for your enjoyment: [The Star-Spangled Banner (MP3)][anthem]

 I'm also a [community defense enthusiast][defender].